ArianeBeaudin/arianebeaudin.github.io/_posts/2020-07-27-synchronicity-leading-to-buddhism-and-robots.md

+---
+layout: post
-#synchronicity leading to Buddhism and robots
+title: synchronicity leading to Buddhism and robots
+---

 I have been reading about Buddhist philosophy since high school.
 I need to partly thank Buddhism for escaping the last dark period of my life.
 But I'm bad at following traditions, and I often ''forget about Buddhism'' even though I'm convinced many of the core principles of Buddhism have sink in forever in me.